For many people, losing weight can be very difficult.

 While it is true that we all function best on different amounts of carbohydrate, it isn’t right to prescribe a universal minimum carbohydrate intake.

 It is clear to see that some people — whether they be doctors, scientists, or the general public — thrive on very low carb diets.
-Some even seem to do well on zero carb diets.

 Others may find that a ketogenic diet doesn’t suit them and will prefer a higher carbohydrate intake – perhaps a paleo diet, or even a high-carb diet.